New Subscriber Receives 15% Discount on the First Purchase use g2vymq

 Pat attended Florida State University where, as a straight "A" student, she earned a BS and an MS in Biological Sciences and Biology.
 Her undergraduate and graduate work in genetics, marine biology, physiology, and pharmacology involved working in labs for 4 years, at which time she spent countless hours finely dissecting the hearts and ganglia out of clams and making microscopic slides of plants, first imbedding them in paraffin, then finely slicing them to microscopically study their chromosomes.
 Unbeknownst to Pat, she was forming her future role as an artist, one where her excellent hand-eye coordination skills, interests in details, and close-up views would later convey as paintings of organic forms in abstract compositions.

 Pat’s ties to art began later in life, near her retirement, when people would tell her “you need a plan or hobby.”
-She soon pursued numerous art classes, some of which have included those at Penland School of Craft, and Cullowhee Mountain Arts at Western Carolina University.
+She soon pursued numerous art classes with local and visiting artists, and including visiting artists teaching at Penland School of Craft, and Cullowhee Mountain Arts at Western Carolina University.

 Pat resides with her husband Bob in Raleigh, North Carolina where she works as a visual artist.
 Her paintings have been exhibited at local art galleries and can be viewed online at patligon.com